-"American lamb producers will benefit from the purchase of this lamb and the announcement is timely to push the price of lambs above the cost of production," commented Clint Krebs (Ore.), president of the American Sheep Industry Association (ASI).
-"The requirement of the program is to strengthen lamb prices at the farm and ranch level and we are very appreciative of the department taking this very much needed action."
+"American lamb producers and the entire market will benefit from the purchase of this lamb," commented Margaret Soulen Hinson (Idaho), president of the American Sheep Industry Association (ASI).
+"The intent of the program is to strengthen lamb prices to the farm and ranch level and we are very appreciative of the department taking this very much needed action."

 Both companies that submitted bids -- Mountain States Rosen LLC and Transhumance Inc. -- were awarded contracts from this invitation.
-The lamb deliveries are scheduled to begin in September.
+The lamb is scheduled for delivery in September.

 Additional program information can be accessed at www.ams.usda.gov/AMSv1.0/ams.fetchTemplateData.do?template=TemplateJ&page=CPDCommodityPurchaseMeatFish.